tjay1760/Budget-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 Grateful to all for inspiring codebase, your dedication and creativity made a lasting impact on our success.
-Special thans to Gregoire Vella who inspired the design of this project.
+Special thanks to Gregoire Vella who inspired the design of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>